The one app to read them all already exists, and it’s called RSS

 Dumbness

 If there’s one thing the feed reader is smart about is that it chooses to be dumb.
 Unlike most social media apps, a feed reader has no algorithmic timeline promoting “popular” posts and suppressing authentic ones.
 Your stream of posts won’t have content from randomwhere either.
-You simply get who and what you follow, from latest to oldest or vice versa.
+You get only who and what you follow, from latest to oldest or vice versa.

 If you decide to check your reader after a month, it will let you pick up from where you last left off without screwing up the order of posts or giving you algorithmic FOMO.
 Like an email client, a feed reader tells you which items you’ve read and which you haven’t, to ensure you don’t miss anything.
 And if you’re okay with missing things, you can mark everything as read.
 The categorizing, filtering, searching, selecting, and pruning of feeds is all up to you.
 That’s really the point after all: you’re the driver.